Kenneth P. Dietrich School of Arts and Sciences

 Q. I have received a wait list letter from Pitt.
 What should I do?

-A. If the University of Pittsburgh is your first choice of school, we recommend choosing option one in the wait list letter.
-If you choose option two, please make sure you have a back-up plan at another college or university.
+A. If the University of Pittsburgh is your first choice and you do not mind starting in the spring semester if a spot for the fall does not become available, we recommend choosing option one in the wait list letter.

-Q. Can you tell me where I am on the wait list?
+Q. If I choose to remain on the wait list, can you tell me where I am on the wait list?

 A. We do not assign numbers to students on the wait list.
-If space becomes available for the fall term, the Admissions Committee will review the records of all students on the wait list and notify some students they will have a place in the fall term and others, that there is not a space for them.
+If space becomes available for the fall term, the Admissions Committee will review the records of all students on the wait list and offer admission to the students who are the best fit for the school.

 Q. Do I need to do anything to secure my place on the wait list?

 Q. What about on-campus housing?

-A. On-campus housing is guaranteed for three years if you are offered a place in the class for the fall term, or two-and-a-half years if you choose to begin in the spring term.
+A. On-campus housing is guaranteed for three years if you are offered a place in the class for the fall term, or one term if you choose to begin in the spring term.
 To maintain these guarantees, you are required to pay an enrollment fee by the time we request it and subsequently, follow the instructions outlined on the housing contract by the deadline indicated and submit the housing deposit required with the contract.

 Q. Should I file for financial aid?

 A. Yes, if you are interested in being considered for need-based aid we recommend that you file the Free Application for Federal Student Aid as close to the recommended filing date as possible and indicate that you want your information sent to the University of Pittsburgh.
-That way, if you’re offered a space, we can work more quickly on determining your aid eligibility.
-You can review the financial aid process at oafa.pitt.edu.
+That way, if you’re offered a space or are admitted to one of our regional campuses we can work more quickly on determining your aid eligibility.
+Learn about our financial aid process.

 Q. What type of testing/registration/orientation will be available?

-A. You will receive detailed information about placement, testing, registration, and orientation at a later date from our PittStart program.
+A. You will receive detailed information about placement, testing, registration, and orientation at a later date.

 Q. When will I hear about whether there will be a place for me in the fall term?